Last updated: March 9, 2015

-Texting, cell phone news: State Sen. Roger Katz has filed a plan for 2015 to bar drivers from using handheld cell phones.
-Fines start at $50 under the plan, then increase to $250.
-Katz correctly anticipated that the “Libertarian streak” in Maine would be a factor during debate: “We don’t want to be a nanny state, but this just seems like a thing whose time has come,” the senator said.
-The bill contains unusual exemptions for doctors and holders of commercial licenses.
-Rep. Anne-Marie Mastraccio has the House version.
+Texting, cell phone news: State Sen. Roger Katz’s plan for 2015 to bar drivers from using handheld cell phones has hit some turbulence.
+Katz correctly anticipated that the “libertarian streak” in Maine would be a factor during debate: “We don’t want to be a nanny state, but this just seems like a thing whose time has come,” the senator said.
+The Transportation Committee voted 7-6 against passage March 6, but the plan will advance to the full Legislature.
+Fines start at $50, then increase to $250.
+Rep. Anne-Marie Mastraccio has the House version but is pushing for the Katz plan.

 Gov. Paul LePage appears to favor license suspensions for distracted driving violators.
 “I think we’re going to have to look at giving them a vacation from driving,” he has said.
 LePage, who was re-elected in 2014, has vowed to work with lawmakers for a ban on handheld cell phone use.
 The state currently bans texting & driving for all drivers, but allows cell phone use by adults.